 TIP: Essential Checklist for Reliable Onboarding of Your Game!

-There are also cases that test stages beyond the early game.
-In this step, we focus on in-game content checks.
-After the initial settlement, when playing a certain part, we check whether the game is sufficiently immersed in the content and whether the gimmick and content sufficiently enhance the fun of the game.
 In the subsequent upgrading stage, we focus on testing whether the content is growing well based on the growth factors of the game, whether there are repeatable factors, and whether the BM design is designed well enough to attract users' attention.

 TIP: Checklist for mid-game and beyond!